Three historians refer to 2-4 million people seeing His armies over Jerusalem on 21st May 66 CE

 A. His Virgin Birth.

 All faithful theologians agree that Jesus’s first coming as the Son of God was at His birth in a manger.
-Jesus’s first coming occurred during Herod’s reign and before 2 BCE, the time of Herod’s death.
+Jesus’s first coming in 3 BCE occurred during Herod’s reign and before 1 BCE, the time of Herod’s death and Jesus reaching two years of age.

 B. The Commencement of His Ministry

-The next coming of Jesus was when He started His earthly three-and-a-half-year ministry in 27 CE.
+The next coming of Jesus was when He started His earthly three-and-a-half-year ministry in late 26 CE.

-From this man’s seed, according to the promise, God raised up for Israel a Savior—Jesus— after John had first preached, before His coming, the baptism of repentance to all the people of Israel.
+From this man’s seed, according to the promise, God raised up for Israel a Saviour—Jesus— after John had first preached, before His coming, the baptism of repentance to all the people of Israel.

 Acts 13:23-24